huynhduc2412/DistributedTaskQueue/README.md

 - The producer's admission guard uses Redis `XLEN`, which is the retained stream length rather than current consumer-group lag.
 Stream entries are never trimmed, so this is not a reliable live-backlog limit and eventually rejects new work after enough historical entries.
 - Task retries are immediate and the retry boundary currently permits four requeues.
 Add delayed backoff and align the retry condition with the desired policy.
 - The MySQL processing record needs a lease/expiry or recovery workflow before it can support a strong crash-recovery or exactly-once claim.
+- Graceful shutdown needs a readiness/drain phase plus a separate bounded finalization context before it can safely guarantee completion recording and `XACK` for in-flight work.
 - There is no DLQ replay workflow, request schema validation, authenticated API, or ingress configuration.
 - The repository currently has no `*_test.go` files. `go test ./...` is a package compile/verification check, not a unit-test suite.
 - Kubernetes autoscaling has been functionally tested only on a one-node Docker Desktop cluster (Kubernetes `v1.34.1`, KEDA `v2.20.1`).
 It is not a multi-node, capacity, HA, or managed-cluster validation; repeat the test after changing KEDA, Redis, HPA, or cluster configuration.